Omega VS Zenith Watches

 Zenith is a brand that has been around the block.
 They make both dress and sports models and will usually feature a star icon on the dial.
 Zenith turned 150 years old in 2015.
 Their claim to fame did not originate recently from their Strator space venture with Red Bull and Felix Baumgartner but rather, in the same year as the moon landing 1969, from down here on earth.
 Yes, I am talking about the movement called the Zenith El Primero, the first-ever 5Hz / 36,000 VpH watch caliber.

 It's the very same movement that in 1988 was found in the Rolex Daytona chronograph reference 16520.
 That movement was based on the Zenith El Primero caliber 4030.
 It's what watch nerds call a high-beat chronograph meaning the "heartbeat" of the mechanical movement moves so fast that you can barely see the balance wheel moving the way you would on standard mechanical timepieces.

 So, which brand has more historical significance, Zenith or Omega?

 That depends entirely on how you gauge historical value.
 If it is by the age of the watchmaker, Zenith would be more historical.
-However, if it is by what you accomplish during your time here, Omega seems to have been pretty busy making friends and making history comparatively speaking.
-An example by which all who strive for success can learn.
+However, if it is by what you accomplish during your time here, Omega seems to have been pretty busy making friends and making history compared to Zenith.

 We generally can't broad-brush paint an entire brand with a fixed percentage of your principal investment when it comes to re-sell value.
 There are many variables in play when someone purchases a pre-owned luxury watch that will affect the price.
 These variables include and are not limited to: